cromize/beatport_tracktagger/README.md

 # save artwork from beatport (500x500)
 ./tracktagger.py -a

-# clean all tags with artwork
+# clean all tags and artwork
 ./tracktagger.py -c

 # run recursively